 Both platforms also enable you to invest in higher-risk, higher-reward investments.
 Fundrise allows you to add specialized eFunds to your portfolio with a minimum account balance of $10,000.
 RealtyMogul allows you to invest in specialized private placement investments, with a minimum of between $15,000 and $50,000.

 However, the main difference is that you can invest in Fundrise eFunds without needing to be an accredited investor.
 But you must be an accredited investor to participate in RealtyMoguls private placements.

 Then there’s the fee structure.
 While both seem to range between 1% and 3%, RealtyMogul has contingency expenses, such as upfront costs and even disposition fees, as well as an annual management fee.

-We also like the Fundrise Starter Portfolio, that allows you to get a refund on your investment any time during the first 90 days of opening your account.
+We also like the Fundrise Starter Portfolio, which allows you to get a refund on your investment any time during the first 90 days of opening your account.

 However, RealtyMogul does offer a repurchase plan that can enable you to sell your shares for most or all of your initial investment in as little as one year.
 RealtyMogul might be the most liquid of all real estate crowdfunding platforms.

 For most investors, and particularly those who are inexperienced with either real estate crowdfunding or investing in commercial real estate, Fundrise wins this head-to-head challenge pretty easily.